 WheelTug, the smallest of the innovators in this space, has received FAA approval of its certification plan.
 Interestingly, it is also the only company left that is known to be actively working on what is more popularly called “E-Taxi.”
-WheelTug also chose a different technical solution than the other players by putting the… Continue reading
+WheelTug also chose a different technical solution than the other players by putting the motors in… Continue reading

 The huge backlogs Airbus and Boeing have for single aisle aircraft are well known.
 Both firms have backlogs of about seven years at current production levels.
 Both firms are talking about and planning to increase their production rates to bring down the backlogs.
 We think this bubble keeps building.

 As readers know, we have been of the view that an order bubble exists and we are not alone in this view.
 But this view is not held by the two big OEMs; they are confident that ordered aircraft will be delivered and production increases are justified.

 What evidence can we offer to support our bubble thesis?
 Take a look at the next two charts.
 Start with the blue lines showing deliveries and then consider the orange lines showing retirements.
 You would likely agree; retirements are relatively low compared to deliveries.
 Continue reading